Transforming Trauma for Hope and Healing

 “Every patient we see, every one of us, is affected by what is happening in the world around us, the questions that are being raised and the turmoil that chronic illness and COVID-19; political, social, and economic division; war and climate change are bringing.”

-The psychiatrist and founder of the Center for Mind Body Medicine (CMBM) went on to say that this challenge before us, healing population-wide trauma, is one that we can meet when we are willing to undergo transformation through the process of post-traumatic growth.
+The psychiatrist and founder of the Center for Mind Body Medicine (CMBM) said that this challenge before us, healing population-wide trauma, is one that we can meet when we are willing to undergo transformation through the process of post-traumatic growth.
 But first, we must understand what is at stake, said Gordon, who shared indices of trauma in recent years:

-- Mental Health: According to data compiled by the U.S. Census Bureau and the National Center for Health Statistics, the Covid-19 pandemic has taken a serious toll on mental health.
-More than four in 10 U.S. adults had developed signs of anxiety and/or depression by the end of 2020, a dramatic increase from 2019 when the pandemic first started.
+- Mental Health: According to data compiled by the U.S. Census Bureau and the National Center for Health Statistics, the Covid-19 pandemic has severely affected mental health.
+More than four in 10 U.S. adults had developed signs of anxiety and depression by the end of 2020, a dramatic increase from 2019 when the pandemic first started.

-- Wealth Disparities: A Pew Research study on income and wealth inequality found that the gap between high income and families were the only income tier able to build on their wealth from 2001 to 2016, adding 33% at the media.
-On the other hand, middle-income families saw their median net worth shrink by 20 percent and lower-income families felt a loss of 45 percent.
+- Wealth Disparities: A Pew Research study on income and wealth inequality found that the gap between high-income and families was the only income tier able to build on their wealth from 2001 to 2016, adding 33% to the media.
+On the other hand, middle-income families saw their median net worth shrink by 20 percent, and lower-income families felt a loss of 45 percent.

-- Youth Depression: The last 10 years saw a progressive increase in mental health challenges for high school students, according to a report from the Centers for Disease Control and Prevention including higher incidence of sadness, hopelessness, suicidal ideation and attempted suicide.
+- Youth Depression: The last ten years saw a progressive increase in mental health challenges for high school students, according to a report from the Centers for Disease Control and Prevention, including higher incidence of sadness, hopelessness, suicidal ideation, and attempted suicide.

 - Political Division: Partisan antipathy has increased significantly in the last two decades.
-According to the Pew Research Center, about six-in ten Republicans (62%) and more than half of Democrats (54%) have a very unfavorable view of the other party.
-They noted that while the highly negative views have remained constant, the share expressing these views have increased considerably in the last five years.
+According to the Pew Research Center, about six-in-ten Republicans (62%) and more than half of Democrats (54%) have a very unfavorable view of the other party.
+They noted that while the highly negative thoughts have remained constant, the share expressing these views has increased considerably in the last five years.

-- Global Distress: Gordan, who has taken several trips to the Ukraine since the war began, said that at this point the social, political and economic turmoil created by the war have significantly affected the entire world, producing high levels of anxiety about the spread of war, amongst other tangible fallout.
+- Global Distress: Gordan, who has taken several trips to Ukraine since the war began, said that at this point, the social, political, and economic turmoil created by the war has significantly affected the entire world, producing high levels of anxiety about the spread of war, amongst other tangible fallout.

-“We cannot help others until we help ourselves,” said Gordon, who outlined methods to deal with trauma incuured by the fallout from fight or flight and freeze responses, including social withdrawal; post-traumatic stress disorder (PTSD), and adverse childhood experiences (ACEs):
+“We cannot help others until we help ourselves,” said Gordon, who outlined methods to deal with trauma incurred by the fallout from fight or flight and freeze responses, including social withdrawal, post-traumatic stress disorder (PTSD), and adverse childhood experiences (ACEs):

 Soft Belly Breathing